yuehuca/stock-selection-framework/README.md

 3. The core model is a Convolutional Neural Network based on Keras.
 You can edit the model structure in [CNN_keras.py](https://github.com/yuehuca/stock-selection-framework/blob/main/CNN_keras.py).

 4. This project is intended to build a stock selection framework for studying and researching.
-The author does not responsible for any outcomes brought by this framework.
+The author does not responsible for any outcome brought by this framework.